tapetums/TTBase/TTBaseHost/ReadMe.English.md

 #TTBaseHost

-A sample for TTBase compatible application.
+An application that is compatible with TTBase.
 Compilable with: **Visual Studio Community 2015 (C++11, 32/64-bit)**

 ##Contents